ashbywinch/books_to_anki/readme.md

 * Vocabulary Level
     This is calculated if you supply a word frequency list for the language of the text.
 Frequency files for several languages can be found at <https://mortii.github.io/anki-morphs/user_guide/setup/prioritizing.html?highlight=frequency#custom-frequency-files>
-    We divide the frequency list into subsets roughly corresponding to the CEFR levels:
+    We divide the frequency list into subsets that extremely vaguely correspond to the CEFR levels:

     | Result | CEFR level |
     |--------|------------|